tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why do programmers prefer using the dark mode?
-Because light attracts bugs. 🤖
+⚡ AI Joke of the Day: 🤖 Documentation is like sex:
+When it's good, it's very good.
+When it's bad, it's better than nothing... 🤖

 ---